Pratt Visitor Services

 This feedback reinforced that our recommendations addressed real, recurring challenges faced by both visitors and staff, and demonstrated the value of grounding service improvements in research and stakeholder collaboration.

-Let's make something good :)
+Let's make something good together

-Let's make something good :)
+Let's make something good together